Eduard Bomhoff

-Eduard Jan Bomhoff (born 30 September 1944) is a Dutch economist and retired politician who served as Deputy Prime Minister and Minister of Health, Welfare and Sport for the Pim Fortuyn List (LPF) in the Cabinet Balkenende I from 22 July 2002 until 16 October 2002.
-He is currently an economics professor at the Monash University Malaysia Campus in Kuala Lumpur.
+Eduard Jan Bomhoff (born 30 September 1944) is a Dutch economist, professor and retired politician who served as Deputy Prime Minister and Minister of Health, Welfare and Sport for the Pim Fortuyn List (LPF) in the first Balkenende cabinet from 22 July 2002 until 16 October 2002.
+He since worked as an economics professor at the Monash University Malaysia Campus in Kuala Lumpur.

 Early life

 Eduard Jan Bomhoff was born on 30 September 1944 in Amsterdam in an Old Catholic family as the son of Jacobus Gerardus Bomhoff a Minister and professor of literature and Riet van Rhijn.
 The family moved in 1957 to Leiden.
-Bomhoff attended the Stedelijk Gymnasium Leiden and went to Leiden University.
+His political background has been described as coming from a 'red' Leiden family.
+Bomhoff attended the Stedelijk Gymnasium Leiden and went to Leiden University to study mathematics.
 After earning a Master of Economics there he received the Doctor of Philosophy degree in economics from the Erasmus University Rotterdam in 1979.
 Bomhoff worked as a lecturer in monetary policy there.
 He earned the rank of professor in 1981, and served as director of the Rochester-Erasmus Executive Master of Business Administration program from 1986 to 1989.
 He later served as a professor of finance at the Nyenrode Business Universiteit.
 In addition to his academic career, Bomhoff founded the NYFER institute in 1995, an economic research institute designed as an alternative to the official Bureau for Economic Policy Analysis.
 Bomhoff was also a columnist for the NRC Handelsblad from 1989 until 2002.

+Bomhoff became a member of the Labor Party (PvdA) in 1972 but became a critic of the party in his columns and argued there was too much of a gap between its leaders and supporters.

 Politics

 Deputy Prime Minister

-Bomhoff served as Deputy Prime Minister and Minister of Health, Welfare and Sport from 22 July 2002 to his resignation on 16 October of that year.
-Bomhoff served as a member of the Pim Fortuyn List (LPF) despite having been a member of the Labor Party (PvdA) until that election.
+Bomhoff served as Deputy Prime Minister and Minister of Health, Welfare and Sport in the first Balkenende cabinet from 22 July 2002 to his resignation on 16 October of that year.
+Although Bomhoff had been a member of the Labour Party until the election, he joined the Pim Fortuyn List (LPF) and served in the cabinet on behalf of the party.
+The move was considered remarkable due to Bomhoff's political background but Bomboff later stated his reason to accept the position on behalf of the LPF was due to his admiration for Pim Fortuyn's criticism of "regent" mentality of Dutch politics at the time.
+In government, he pressed for more healthcare spending and used the threat of resignation to argue for a considerably higher healthcare budget in the 2003 national budget.